jjkavalam/minijournal/README.md

 minijournal
 ===========

 Convert S(amsung)-Note files to Flash SWF movies and more.
+Helpful to users.